joshuatz/jtz-time-tracker-utils/README.md

 Harvest authentication is done with a Personal Access Token (PAT).
 Head over to the [Harvest Developers page](https://id.getharvest.com/developers) to configure new (or view existing) PATs for your specific account.

+### Toggl Authentication

+You can find your personal toggl API token under [your profile settings](https://track.toggl.com/profile).
+Scroll to the bottom of the page, look for the *API Token* section, and click the *Click to reveal* button to show the token you can copy and paste.

 ## Changelog / Releases

 Date | Release | Notes
 --- | --- | ---
+10/6/2024 | `v1.4.0` | Add toggl support! 🎉
 3/5/2024 | `v1.3.0` | Split up CLI vs non-CLI export, add new Harvest commands 1/2/2024 | `v1.2.0` | Start exporting types, open up interfaces, build script fixups.
 9/17/2023 | `v1.1.1` | Add `status` command for Harvest